 - British School at Athens Epigraphy Course, attended by Taught MA student Miriam Hay, with support from the British Epigraphy Society and IATL.

 - Dr Abigail Graham - studies the epigraphy of the Greek East, focusing especially on Ephesos and Aphrodisias.
-She has recently published an article in the American Journal of Archaeology, 117.3 (2013) 383-412 'The Word is Not Enough: A New Approach to Assessing Monumental Inscriptions.
+Her publications include an article in the American Journal of Archaeology, 117.3 (2013) 383-412 'The Word is Not Enough: A New Approach to Assessing Monumental Inscriptions.
 A Case Study from Roman Ephesos'.
-She leads the BSR postgraduate summer course in epigraphy, the next course due to take place in 2014.
+She leads the BSR postgraduate summer course in epigraphy.

 - Dr David Fearn - incorporates epigraphy into his work on Greek lyric poetry and contexts for memorialization in archaic and classical Greece.

 - Prof Zahra Newby - is interested in the interaction of art and text, especially the juxtaposition of images and inscriptions in individual monuments or spaces.
 She is co-editor of Art and Inscriptions in the Ancient World (CUP 2007).